sahlenlab/HiCapTools/README.md

 - Negative control region File *(STRING: OPTIONAL/REQUIRED)* :   The path to the Negative Control Region File in BED format from HiCapTools `ProbeDesigner`.
 This field is required if Calculate p_values is ‘Yes’ in configFile.txt.

-- Target tags *(STRING: REQUIRED)* :   The values in the ‘target’ tag in the Attributes field with which Probes are annotated in the Probe gff3 files.
-If more than one target term is associated, put them on the same line separated by commas.
+- Target tags *(STRING: REQUIRED)* :  The target of each probe should be defined explicitly using the target tags.
+Probes can target promoters, SNVs or negative control or other regions.
+The values in the ‘target’ tag in the Attributes field with which Probes are annotated in the Probe gff3 files are shown below.
+If more than one target term is associated with a probe, put them on the same line separated by commas.
 The below values do not have to be changed if the probes used were designed using HiCapTools `ProbeDesigner`.

     -   Promoters=promoter